 Tiramisu truffles have all of the flavors of traditional tiramisu, but in a bite-sized package.

 You can play around with the coating and toppings.
 Here, I have the traditional white candy coating.
 You can do a milk chocolate coating too.
-It would be nice topped with some crushed hazelnuts or even chocolate sprinkles would be delicious.
+I use Ghirardelli candy making & dipping white melting wafers.
+Now, these can become quite scarce around the holidays, so if you see them in the store, grab as many packages as you can.
+Or you can order them through the link above.
+The truffles would also be nice topped with some crushed hazelnuts or even chocolate sprinkles would be delicious.
 And the after dinner drink that you serve with it is just as important!
 Pick your favorite.
 Pour it in a fancy glass, and enjoy.

 One note of advice, make sure you get mascarpone.
 Don’t substitute with regular cream cheese.
 Regular cream cheese is a bit tangier than mascarpone.
 It would not taste right.
 To get these tiramisu truffles to taste like, well tiramisu, don’t substitute the mascarpone.

 Make these for your next party (or just to make them because they are so darn delicious) and let me know how they turn out.
 Feel free to e-mail me with any questions.